-The most significant change in the tax mix over the period is the growth in the payroll tax share, which increased from 27% to 38%.
-The increase in payroll tax revenue reflects solid growth in employment and wages over most of the past decade, driven by strong growth in the State's resource sector contributing towards additional demand for labour and higher wages in the State.
+The other significant change over this ten year period is the growth in the payroll tax share, which increased from 30% to 38%.
+This reflects solid growth in employment and wages over most of the past decade, driven by strong growth in the State's resource sector contributing towards additional demand for labour and higher wages in the State, and is despite a decline in payroll tax revenue from 2014-15.